Highlights: Scenic marsh boardwalk, beautiful waterfall

 “Good afternoon, Important Duck,” is the kind of greeting they’re accustomed to.
 Let’s not commit any social blunders out there, folks.

 Otherwise, just enjoy the beautiful waterfall and the pleasant stroll over some small hills and rocks out to the marsh boardwalk, which really is a one-of-a kind place.

 There are plenty of worse ways to spend an afternoon.
 I’m not immediately thinking of too many that are better.

 1. Let’s visit the waterfall first, since it’s a nice warm-up that gives an immediate payoff.

 3. Walk around the gate and across the little bridge just beyond.
-Behind you, the Route 9D bridge looks way bigger than it does from the road.
+Behind you, the Route 9D bridge looks way bigger than it does when you’re driving across it.

 4. Follow the trail through a left turn after the little bridge, heading upstream just beside the creek.

 5. Boom!
 There it is.
 Indian Brook Falls.
 It’s funny – the Internet contains very little information about these falls, but this is such a nice spot.
 And it’s a short enough hike that you can lug out a tripod and slow that shutter down just a bit.